-On June 11, 2015, the Company announced that it has commenced drilling at Eastside.
-Drilling will consist of 250 rotary holes, of which 175 holes totaling approximately 45,000 metres are planned to be completed in 2015.
-Drilling has commenced with one drill and increased to two drills in late June.
+On June 11, 2015, the Company announced that it commenced drilling at Eastside, consisting of 250 rotary holes, of which 175 holes totaling approximately 45,000 metres are planned to be completed in 2015.
+Drilling commenced with one drill and increased to two drills in late June.